jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 #### Other Related Item

-Because the contents of the target object are probably not visible in the diagram, when the system interface is opened, the target of the related item will be connected to the __Other Related Item  .
+Because the contents of the target object are probably not visible in the diagram, when the system interface is opened, the target of the related item might be connected to the __Other Related Item  .
 ID__ or __Other Related List Item  .
 ID__ of the system interface:

 ![](images/7.%20System%20Objects%20Ideas.003.png)